-| American Oystercatcher (Haematopus palliatus) |
+| American Oystercatcher Haematopus palliatus |

 ||||

 | The American Oystercatcher is found from the USA to Chile and Argentina.
-Unlike Eurasian Oystercatcher Haematopus ostralegus it is strictly coastal. | ||||
+Unlike Eurasian Oystercatcher Haematopus ostralegus it is strictly coastal.
+See the distribution map at Birdlife International. | ||||

-| The wings and back are dark brown which contrasts with the black head and neck.
-In flight, the wing-bars are shorter than the Eurasian Oystercatcher and there is no white inverted V up the back.
 It feeds on a variety of molluscs and crabs and uses a variety of techniques such as hammering, tabbing, probing and prising to open up its prey. |

 ||||

-| Photo 6 shows a juvenile bird with darker bill and duller eyes and legs.
-There are illustrations in HBW, Volume 3, Pages 316, 319 and 320; and Shorebirds, Plate 6. |
+| Photo 6 shows a juvenile bird with darker bill and duller eyes and legs. | ||||

 |